Physician First Job Signing Bonus

-The reason why that’s better than yearly forgiveness is that if it’s annual forgiveness, you have to stay for the entire year.
+That’s better than yearly forgiveness because if it’s annual forgiveness, you must stay for the entire year.
 You could leave in the 11th month, have worked for nearly the whole year, but then have to pay back the total prorated amount.
 If it’s a monthly repayment, it’ll go up until the month you leave.

 Let’s say it’s yearly forgiveness over three years.
 So, it’s one-third, one-third, one-third.
 If you left in the 11th month of the third year, you’d still have to pay back a third.
 Whereas if it were monthly forgiveness, you’d only have to pay 1/36 back if you left in the 11th month.
-It makes sense to try to get the prorated repayment interval as small as possible.
+Trying to get the prorated repayment interval as small as possible makes sense.

 Now, what is a fair amount for a signing bonus?
 As I said before, this varies based on geography and specialty.

 You will usually be able to get a bigger signing bonus if you are working in an area that’s difficult to recruit to.
 Suppose you’ll work in a rural community with a tough time bringing in physicians; even more remarkable, it could be a rural community with a tough time bringing in physicians in your specialty.